markcav/emailmarkcav.github.io/about.md

 permalink: /about/
 ---

-Hi all - let's turn ideas into useful open-source tools and products that improve our lives!
+Let's build something useful.
+We are lucky enough to be living through a time where open-source technology, advancements in machine learning, and the internet are freely available to leverage and build solutions that can change how we live, work, learn, and play.

 ### More Information

-Life-long learner, father of 4, owner of 2.5 acre micro-farm, leader of data and analytics at Cisco, and believes having the right questions are better than having the right answers.
+Life-long learner, father of 5, owner of 2.5 acre micro-farm, leader of data and analytics at Cisco, and believes having the right questions are better than having the right answers.

 ### Contact me